The Inward Investment and International Taxation Review: United Arab Emirates

 Under the Constitution of the UAE, each of the seven emirates retains a very substantial measure of control over the conduct of governmental affairs within the emirate.
 The important subjects over which the federation exercises control are defence, foreign affairs, communications, education and health.
 In addition, the federation has legislative authority with regard to a number of matters, including commercial and corporate law.
 The individual emirates retain control over all matters not specifically stated in the Constitution to be under federal authority.

 The UAE attracts substantial foreign direct investment (FDI).
-FDI inflow into the UAE jumped over 34 per cent to US$14 billion in 2019 as compared to US$10.4 billion in the previous year and the UAE surpassed Turkey to become the largest recipient of foreign investment last year in the Middle East and also accounted for half of the total investment that flowed into the region in 2019, according to the World Investment Report released by the UN Conference on Trade and Development.2 Key advantages for investing and doing business in the UAE include the fact that the UAE has a stable economic and political background, and that it provides a unique geographical location for worldwide business opportunities.
+Although FDI flows plunged 35 per cent globally in 2020, investment into the UAE increased 11 per cent to almost US$20 billion, and the UAE was the world's 15th-biggest recipient of FDI in 2020, ranking one place above the United Kingdom and seven places higher than the prior year, according to the United Nations Conference on Trade and Development.2 Key advantages for investing and doing business in the UAE include the fact that the UAE has a stable economic and political background, and that it provides a unique geographical location for worldwide business opportunities.
 Many financial institutions and international industrial companies have taken advantage of the location's appeal.
 Other factors include no income tax (with limited exceptions), fast population growth in recent years and the absence of exchange control or of any constraint relating to repatriation of funds.

 Despite the recent global economic crisis, the UAE has in excess of 97 billion barrels of proven oil reserves, or about 8 per cent of the world's proven oil reserves, and Abu Dhabi commands one of the wealthiest sovereign investment funds in the world.
-Furthermore, the UAE has one of the highest incomes per capita in the world, and the UAE ranked 11th out of 190 countries in the 2019 Doing Business ranking published by the World Bank.
-The UAE is the highest-ranking economy in the Middle East and North Africa, and joins the World Bank's top 20 ranking out of 190 economies for the first time.
+Furthermore, the UAE has one of the highest incomes per capita in the world, and the UAE ranked 16th out of 190 countries in the 2020 Doing Business ranking published by the World Bank.
+The UAE is the highest-ranking economy in the Middle East and North Africa, and joined the World Bank's top 20 ranking out of 190 economies for the first time in 2019.
 All of these factors should see the UAE continue to have a per capita income in the foreseeable future that is among the highest in the world, and continue to remain a preferred jurisdiction for inward investment.

 Common forms of business organisation and their tax treatment

-The types of business entity most commonly used in the UAE by inward-investing corporates and non-residents are companies or branch offices of foreign companies created under UAE Federal Law No. 2 of 2015 on Commercial Companies (the Companies Law).
+The types of business entity most commonly used in the UAE by inward-investing corporates and non-residents are companies or branch offices of foreign companies created under UAE Federal Law No. 2 of 2015 on Commercial Companies, as amended, (the Companies Law).
 Another commonly used option is establishing an entity in one of the many free zones in the UAE.

 Prior to discussing these various corporate structures in more detail, it is important to note that there is no federal income tax law in the UAE, and although all but one of the emirates have statutory income tax laws providing for tax on corporate bodies that are still technically effective with certain exceptions (principally oil-producing businesses and banks), a foreign business currently investing inwardly can safely conclude that its activity will not be subject to taxation.

 The Companies Law applies to all companies established in the UAE, and to foreign companies with one or more branches in the UAE.
-It regulates existing branch offices of foreign companies, and contains regulations for the establishment of new branch offices of foreign companies.
-It does not apply to sole proprietorships or to non-commercial entities.
+It regulates existing branch offices of foreign companies and contains regulations for the establishment of new branch offices of foreign companies.

 The Companies Law provides for the organisation of five types of businesses: joint liability company, simple partnership company, limited liability company (LLC), public shareholding company and private shareholding company.

 The LLC is the preferred choice of corporate vehicle in the UAE.
 An LLC must have at least one and not more than 50 owners.
-Foreigners (individuals or corporate entities) are permitted to hold minority shareholdings of up to 49 per cent of the capital of the LLC.
+The Companies Law does not apply to sole proprietorships or to non-commercial entities.

-The Companies Law gives the shareholders considerable freedom in structuring the articles of association for the LLC, and particularly those provisions regarding the management and governance of the LLC, according to their particular needs.
-Inter alia, the parties are free to include provisions allowing the minority shareholder to retain considerable management control of the LLC.
-This makes the LLC a useful vehicle for foreign companies wishing to set up subsidiaries in the UAE.
+The Companies Law gives the shareholders considerable freedom in structuring the memorandum of association for an LLC, and particularly those provisions regarding the management and governance of the LLC.
+Inter alia, parties are free to include provisions allowing a minority shareholder to retain considerable management control of the LLC.
 An LLC may be licensed to conduct any lawful activity, except for the business of insurance, banking and investment of money for the account of others.

 The term 'free zone' refers to one of the many areas designated as such within the UAE.
 Free zones are often established to cater to particular types of businesses.

-Foreign companies are generally permitted to establish branches in free zones, and such branches are exempt from the requirement to appoint a local agent.
-Legislation in each of the free zones also permits the incorporation of corporate entities that exist and operate outside the purview of the Companies Law, and that do not require the involvement of a UAE national partner (i.e., 100 per cent foreign ownership is permitted).
+Foreign companies are generally permitted to establish branches in free zones.
+Legislation in each of the free zones also permits the incorporation of corporate entities that exist and operate outside the purview of the Companies Law.
+Such free zone companies can be 100 per cent foreign owned.
 The establishment of a free zone branch or a corporate entity is handled by the relevant free zone authority.
 Free zones generally guarantee freedom from corporate and income taxes for a specified period.